 6) IMMOBILIZATION

 In kick jitsu it is allowed to pin the opponent on the mat in any way, but only the fighter who gains a position of advantage will obtain points.
-The immobilization must last 10 seconds ( 5 seconds to begin the count and 5 seconds of referee’s count ).
+The immobilization must last 10 seconds ( 5 seconds without activity to begin the count and 5 seconds of referee’s count ).
 If a fighter who is lying face down gets up on all fours (knees and hands) he is no longer considered immobilized.
 If an immobilized combatant gets completely out of the inner fighting area the count must be stopped.
 The rear mount is the only case when the opponent in the lower position scores immobilization points.
 If during immobilization the fighter changes his position but he is still immobilized the referee continues to count.
 Points are awarded based on final position.

 7) FINALIZATION